-The major examination periods are timed to accommodate the requirements of each individual degree programme and you may therefore find that you will have an exam period during a particular religious festival or period of religious observance.
+The major examination periods are timed to accommodate the requirements of each individual degree programme, and you may therefore find that you will have an exam period during a particular religious festival or period of religious observance.

 Students who have religious obligations are therefore asked to inform the Senior Tutor and the Undergraduate Office Manager (who deals with the exam timetables) at the start of the academic year within the first two weeks of term of their obligations, note all requests are checked with the relevant faith to see if work on those days is permitted or not.
-Whilst exam periods cannot be changed your Undergraduate Office Manager <a href="mailto:mailto
+Whilst exam periods cannot be changed your Undergraduate Office Manager may be able to schedule your exams to avoid any clash.